npepin-hub/capstone-prototype/README.md

 **Fig 3:** *Recursivity of the caption generation*

 ### 2.3-  Embedding
 The captions have been embedded using [Stanfords’ GloVe 50](https://nlp.stanford.edu/projects/glove/) embedding matrix.
 You will find the details of the GloVe embedding used in the class [src/GloVepreprocessing.py](https://github.com/nadegepepin/capstone-prototype/blob/master/src/GloVepreprocessing.py).
-We fit a Tokenizer over the entire caption corpus and stored the dictionary and the weight matrix into a file using pickle (Look for the helper function ```preprocessor_factory()``` at the end of the GloVepreprocessing's class description).
+We fit a Tokenizer over the entire caption corpus and stored the dictionary and the weight matrix into a file using pickle (Look for the helper function ```preprocessor_factory()``` at the end of the GloVepreprocessing's class).
 The class provides one hot encoding, word to index and index to word helpers.
 For this project, we have set the caption max lenght to 34 and dictionary size to 10.000.
 Those are hyper-parameters stored in a [config file](https://github.com/nadegepepin/capstone-prototype/blob/master/src/settings.toml).

 ```
 MAX_SEQUENCE_LENGTH = 34